pwdd/assignments_instructions/course2/04_assignment_instructions.md

     $ rspec spec/authentication_spec.rb -e rq11
     ```

 12. Update the application so that authenticated users can only have access to Todo Lists associated with their specific user.
-This mostly involves updating the `TodoListController` to change all global `TodoList` commands to be scoped as `current_user.todo_lists` commands.
+This mostly involves updating the `TodoListController` to change all global `TodoList` refences to be scoped as `current_user.todo_lists`.
   (Hint: If you need some practice accessing `TodoLists` for an authenticated user, try the following commands in the Rails console.

   ```
   $ rails c
-    > user_id=User.where(username:"rich").first.id
+    > user_id = User.where(username:"rich").first.id
-    > current_user=User.find(user_id)
+    > current_user = User.find(user_id)
     > current_user.todo_lists.count
     => 49 #random assignment -- some number greater than 0
   ```